By Tim Lambert

 Private houses were built in Barnwood and Hucclecote.
 In the 1970s private houses were built in Saintbridge.
 In the 1980s more private houses were built at Abbeymead.

 Aircraft manufacture began in Gloucester in 1915.
 A municipal airport opened in Gloucester in 1936.
 In the later 20th century Gloucester docks declined.

 In the late 20th century industries in Gloucester included making farm machinery and railway rolling stock, aircraft manufacture, timber mills, ice cream manufacture, and printing.
 Nevertheless, manufacturing industry in Gloucester declined in importance while service industries like banking and insurance increased.

 Gloucester in the 21st century

 In 2007 Gloucester suffered from bad floods.
 On a happier note in 2009 Gloucester Day, which celebrates the end of the siege in 1643 was revived.
+Also in 2009 Gloucester Quays shopping centre opened.
 Today Gloucester is a thriving city.
-In 2016 the population of Gloucester is 128,000.